Building spatial world models from sparse transitional episodic memories: Related Works

 \subsection{World models}

-Humans excel at forming abstract representations of spatial and temporal information from egocentric observations and action, enabling efficient interaction with complex, dynamic environments.
-Inspired by this cognitive ability, prior work in artificial intelligence, particularly in reinforcement learning (RL) \citep{sutton2018reinforcement}, has explored world models to improve sample efficiency and planning effectiveness \citep{hafner2023mastering, schrittwieser2020mastering, unterthiner2018towards}.
-World models provide agents with a predictive understanding of their environment by modeling past and present states and forecasting future outcomes \citep{ha2018world}.
-In spatial settings, agents have been trained to predict future sensory observations following arbitrary actions \citep{Stachenfeld2017,whittington_tolman-eichenbaum_2020,levenstein_sequential_2024} while in vision, methods such as image reconstruction \citep{watter2015embed, alonso2024diffusion} and video prediction \citep{kaiser2019model, gupta2022maskvit} enable simulation of future frames or latent dynamics.
-These approaches have demonstrated success in domains such as video games \citep{hafner2020mastering, schrittwieser2020mastering, kaiser2019model} and robotic control tasks \citep{gupta2022maskvit, ebert2018visual}.
+Humans excel at forming mental models of the world from egocentric observations and action, enabling efficient interaction with complex, dynamic environments.
+Inspired by this cognitive ability, prior works have used NN to forecast future outcomes based on past and present states \citep{ha2018world} using methods such as image reconstruction \citep{watter2015embed, alonso2024diffusion} in domains like video games \citep{hafner2020mastering, schrittwieser2020mastering, kaiser2019model} and robotic control tasks \citep{gupta2022maskvit, ebert2018visual}.
+In spatial settings, agents have been trained to predict future sensory observations following arbitrary actions, typically using recurrently-connected networks \citep{Stachenfeld2017,whittington_tolman-eichenbaum_2020,levenstein_sequential_2024,fraccaro_generative_nodate}.

 More recently, the emergence of transformer architectures \citep{vaswani_attention_2017} has opened new possibilities for improving world models.
 Recent works such as TWM \citep{robine2023transformer}, STORM \citep{zhang2024storm}, and IRIS \citep{micheli2022transformers} have leveraged transformers-based world models to improve performance on sample-limited benchmarks like Atari 100k.
 However, unlike our proposed model, these models train extensively on a single environment and absorb the knowledge about that environment in the model's weight.